adopted-ember-addons/ember-pikaday/README.md

 ## Styles

 In order to give apps control over styling, the default CSS does not load unless you tell it to.
-The simplest way to do this is to make this file:
+The recommended way to load the CSS is to create this file:

 ```js
 // app/modifiers/pikaday.js